gatsbyjs/gatsby/docs/docs/data-storage-redux.md

 ### Action Journey

-At the time of writing there are 10 places in the code where `CREATE_NODE` type actions are dispatched, and 10 places where they are acted on through either reducers or `emitter` listeners.

-Here is the journey of the [createRedirect](/docs/actions/#createRedirect) public action through defining, exposing and dispatching:
+Gatsby actions have a similar journey through defining, exposing and dispatching.
+Let's follow the [createRedirect](/docs/actions/#createRedirect) public action:

-- **Reducer case** - [redirects.js](https://github.com/gatsbyjs/gatsby/blob/80acb8d5d67f7e277ce44158b36da84d262e5b23/packages/gatsby/src/redux/reducers/redirects.js#L28) - The redirects reducer will catch actions with a type `CREATE_REDIRECT` and make the necessary state manipulation.
+- **Reducer case** - The redirects reducer will catch actions with a type `CREATE_REDIRECT` and make the necessary state manipulation.

-- **Side effect** - [redirects-writer.js](https://github.com/gatsbyjs/gatsby/blob/80acb8d5d67f7e277ce44158b36da84d262e5b23/packages/gatsby/src/bootstrap/redirects-writer.js#L44) - An `emitter` listener is registered for the `CREATE_REDIRECT` action type.
+- **Side effect** - An `emitter` listener is registered for the `CREATE_REDIRECT` action type.

-- **Action creator** - [public.js](https://github.com/gatsbyjs/gatsby/blob/80acb8d5d67f7e277ce44158b36da84d262e5b23/packages/gatsby/src/redux/actions/public.js#L1358) - An action creator, `createRedirect`, is defined in the public actions file.
+- **Action creator** - An action creator, `createRedirect`, is defined in the public actions file.
 The action has a payload, the information needed to complete the action, and a type, the string that identifies this particular action.

-- **Expose bound action creator** - [api-runner-node.js](https://github.com/gatsbyjs/gatsby/blob/80acb8d5d67f7e277ce44158b36da84d262e5b23/packages/gatsby/src/utils/api-runner-node.js#L102) - `createRedirect` is one of the public actions made available to all of the [Node APIs](/docs/node-apis/).
-Node APIs are all run by the `apiRun` function found in `api-runner-node.js`.
+- **Expose bound action creator** - `createRedirect` is one of the public actions made available to all of the [Node APIs](/docs/node-apis/).
 A collection of public actions and the restricted actions available to the called API are bound to the Redux store dispatch.
 The bound action collection is then passed when calling the user's API function.

 - **Dispatch** - Here is an example of the `createRedirect` call that a Gatsby user could make with the [createPages](/docs/node-apis/#createPages) API in their project's [gatsby-node.js](/docs/api-files-gatsby-node/) file: